highmobility/vss-graphql-client-swift/README.md

 To run the demo against a working GraphQL endpoint, please follow these steps:

 1. open `VSSGraphQL.xcodeproj`
-2. choose `Demo` as the target from top left and run it
+2. configure the URL at `Sources/Demo/main.swift:L14`

-Configuration of the _endpoint's URL_ and _requested values_ can be done in `Sources/Demo/main.swift`.
+3. choose `Demo` as the target from top left and run it

 #### Local server